Main Data 2004

 Of the total contributions accrued in Fiscal Year 2004 related to the economic benefit of Temporary Disability for Common Contingencies (€233,720,566.64), €196,404,751.64 correspond to self-employed workers of the General and Assimilated Regime, €35,069,456.16 to self-employed workers and €2,246,358.84 to self-employed workers of the Special Agrarian Regime.

-Evolution of accrued fees for common contingencies (millions of euros)
+Evolution of accrued contributions for common contingencies (millions of euros)

-Of the total quotas corresponding to Common Contingencies, 84.26% correspond to employed workers and the remaining 15.74% to self-employed or self-employed workers.
+Of the total contributions corresponding to Common Contingencies, 84.26% correspond to employed workers and the remaining 15.74% to self-employed or self-employed workers.

 The largest percentage increase in quotas that occurred in 2004 compared to the previous year was that of the Self-Employed workers with 92.18%, followed by the R.E.A. with 79.21% and the General Regime with 14.12%.